Bluechipdev-agency/DeFi-Resources/README.md

 Ready to order Own Viral Meme Coin?
 Visit: [Konios](https://konios.webflow.io)

+## Contributing 🤝
+We welcome contributions to this repository!
+If you have an idea for an enhancement, a bug fix, or a new token standard implementation, feel free to fork the repo, make your changes, and open a pull request.
+Please ensure that tests are included for any new functionality.

+Steps for contributing:
+1. Fork the repository
+2. Create a new branch for your feature or fix
+3. Make changes and ensure tests are added or updated
+4. Open a pull request to the main branch

 ## License 💼
 This project is licensed under the **MIT License**.
 See the LICENSE file for more details.